BA in Applied Early Childhood Studies [Advanced Entry to Year 2 Only]

 Learners will be expected to attend DkIT OR Cork College of Commerce two evenings a week (6.00pm-9.30pm) and one Saturday in three (full day) in DkIT (or Cork College of Commerce).

-Due to the blended learning delivery within this course students should have access to PC / Mac, a headset with a mic, and a broadband internet connection from home, so as to be able to fully participate in the course.
+Due to the blended learning delivery within this course students should have access to PC / Mac and a broadband internet connection from home, so as to be able to fully participate in the course.

 Graduates of this degree may follow a variety of career paths in the education, health and social-care fields.
 There is an identified skills shortage for well-trained graduates who can quickly move up to more senior roles in Child Care Centres and other early childhood care and education settings.